5l1v3r1/dpkg-deb-repo-scripts/README.md

 wnl87:/pwnt/forensics#
 ```
 And we have our byteforce.deb file.
 Next, we need to add it to our repository using Reprepro.
+# Reprepro
+This section will describe how to add the package to a private repository.

+## Check for Package Using "apt-cache search"
 Example outut from ByteForce in the WeakNet Labs code repository:
 ```
   wnl87:/pwnt/forensics# apt-cache search byteforce